David Moyes turned down chance to buy Thiago Alcantara in 2013

 ESPN are reporting that Ferguson had set up the transfer of Alcantara who was then playing for Barcelona.

-The fee agreed was £17 million after Ferguson became aware that Alcantara wanted to leave the Catalan club to secure first-team football.
+The fee agreed was £17m after Ferguson became aware that Alcantara wanted to leave the Catalan club to secure first-team football.

 However, David Moyes held off on completing the move for Thiago Alcantara because he was told by the United hierarchy that the club would be chasing a superstar signing with names such as Cristiano Ronaldo and Gareth Bale mentioned at the time.